bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 * Change the file path for the BAM channel to run over all BAM files in the `bam` directory

 * What do expect will happen when re-running the workflow?

-* Re-run and check if you're correct.
+* Re-run and check if you're correct

 ## Obtaining unique IDs from file names